The Coreness and H-Index of Random Geometric Graphs

 \prpref{hr-to-f} asserts that the second (deterministic) term converges uniformly to zero as $r \to 0$.
 For the first (stochastic) one, we use expressions \eqref{def:hnr} and \eqref{def:hr} of $\H_{n,r}$ and $\H_r$ respectively, and the proof of \thmref{Hfixedr}, to get that

 where $P_n(\d z) = n^{-1} \sum_{i = 1}^n \delta_{X_i}(\d z)$, $P(\d z) = f(z) \d z$, and

 As an intersection class of two VC classes, $\cS_r$ is also VC, with dimension uniformly bounded in $r$.
-It is composed of sets of radii at most $r$, so that \lemref{eta} applies and yields $\eta \to 0$ almost-surely as $n \to \infty$. \end{proof}
+It is composed of sets of radii at most $r$, so that \lemref{eta} applies and yields $\eta \to 0$ almost surely as $n \to \infty$. \end{proof}